Hiking in Pescadero Creek and Portola Redwoods parks, Bay Area

 If you are coming from Saratoga, an ideal trailend could be Gate LR-01 of Long Ridge Open Space Preserve (on the west hand-side of Skyline Boulevard, 2.5 kms north of the junction with Highway 9).
 If you are coming from Palo Alto, an ideal trailend is the Grizzly Flat parking lot of the Long Ridge Preserve off Hwy 35 (8 kms south of Page Mill Rd, 5 kms north of Hwy 9) or the parking lot of the Skyline Ridge Preserve (further north towards Page Mill Rd).

-If you parked at the end of the paved road in Portola Redwoods Park, the trailhead for the Old Man Tree is right by the parking lot.
+If you parked at the end of the paved road in Portola Redwoods Park, the trailhead for the Old Man Tree is right before the parking lot.
 After 2-300 meters you have to take a sharp left turn on the Slate Creek trail that starts winding up the hill.
-After about one hour (past the junction with the Summit trail) you reach the Trail Camp.
+Later, you have to turn right to stay on Slate trail and not follow the sign for the campgrounds.
+After about one hour (past the junction with the Summit trail) you reach a five-way intersection (restrooms and a picnic table).
 At this junction, take the only left turn that you can take (the other one is closed).
 This is the Bear Creek Trail.
 After about one hour of shady redwood forest, and a steep descent into the canyon of the Peters Creek, you reach the grove itself.
 The trail makes a loop around the creek.
 This is a nice place to stop for lunch.
 The loop can take anything from 20 minutes to one hour, depending how often you stop.
 Then return to the Trail Camp.
 From the junction take the left turn, i.e. continue on Slate Creek Trail.
 Eventually this trail will make a sharp right turn and leave the forest and join Ward Rd.
 Turn left on Ward Rd, that passes through a gate and climbs gently over the hills.
 Now you have great views, although the trail itself is a bit boring and infested with mountain bikers, a sure sign of approaching civilization.
 After less than an hour you will encounter a series of junctions with roads (clearly marked with street signs).
 If your trailend is in the Long Ridge or the Skyline Ridge preserves, the fastest way to reach your car is to take the Long Ridge Rd and then the Portola Heights Rd, although rather uneventful.
 Otherwise, take the trail to Peters Creek trail, which offers a little more forest and then hike north on the Peters Creek trail itself (also a bit uneventful and coasting the highway).
 When you encounter the Long Ridge trail, ignore it and continue north on the trail that runs parallel to the highway.
 This is part of the Bay Ridge trail.

 Milestones: